Greek Mythology Submitted Names

 Variant of Bianor.
 This is the name of several characters from Greek mythology, one of which is a centaur.

-Biston m Greek Mythology
+Biston Βίστων m Greek Mythology

-In Greek mythology, Biston was the son of Ares and Callirrhoe, daughter of river-god Nestus.
-Biston built the city of Bistonia on the shores of Lake Bistonis in Thrace.
+In Greek mythology, Biston was a son of Ares and Callirrhoe (daughter of the river-god Nestus), and the eponymous founder of the city of Bistonia.

 Bolina Βολινα f Greek Mythology